ReneRuts/Zoomi/README.md

 then we need to sign the application

-`apksigner sign --ks key.jks --ks-key-alias mykey zoomi-signed.apk`
+`apksigner sign --ks key.jks --ks-key-alias mykey zoomi-aligned.apk`

 then we need to adb install the app to inject the malware version of it.

 `adb root`

-`adb install zoomi-signed.apk`
+`adb install zoomi-aligned.apk`

 Then when launching the app you'll see that it's changed.